 Now I can assume, that you already have got your GeoTiff (.tif) map prepared and you can display it on Google Earth.
 If so, I can show you in the few steps how to digitize the boundary map in this OpenSource platform.

 - First, we must import the GeoTiff file into Google Earth.
 We can do it mainly by the File -> Import… from where you must select the appropriate file extension, which is GeoTiff (.tif) as per in the image below: (Pic.
 3).

 2. When you pick up the GeoTiff file, it is loaded instantly on your Google Earth map canvas with proper georeferences assigned (Pic.
 4).
 Beside the raster map covering our area, we have the pop-up window with display options available.

 Considering appliance some of these options (Pic.
 5), we can take into account, especially transparency.
 Transparency of our file is the key feature if we want to get some data out to our future vector map.
 If the raster file is opaque we cannot see what is underneath.
 Even if it’s georeferenced correctly we still need to know how our boundaries look in the area.
 If you found some small discrepancies in the GeoTiff location, you can rotate it a bit or simply move the corners of your image overlay.
 It’s possible when you hover over any of the green lines visible.

 The helpful option for it can be the “Convert to LatLonQuad“, where you can edit the image location more deliberately (Pic.
 6).

 However, it’s not always so quick.
-Quite often you will have a bigger GeoTiff file, which cannot be manipulated in one piece by Google Earth tool.
-In this event, you will get the alert informing you about the supported maximum size exceedance (Pic.
+Quite often you will have a bigger GeoTiff file, which cannot be manipulated in one piece by the Google Earth tool.
+In this event, you will get an alert informing you about the supported maximum size exceedance (Pic.
 8).

 The first option is “Create Super Overlay“, which requires choosing a new location (folder) where this overlay will be stored.